oUF-wow/oUF/README.md

 ## Feedback

 If you have an issue, please use the [issue tracker](https://github.com/oUF-wow/oUF/issues).
-Alternatively you can start a topic on our [official forums](https://www.wowinterface.com/forums/forumdisplay.php?f=87).
+For all other communication, please use the [Discussions](https://github.com/oUF-wow/oUF/discussions) here on GitHub.

-Please search first to make sure your issue has not been reported/solved already.
+Please search first to make sure your issue/question has not been reported/solved already.
-Generally, bugs should be reported through the author of the layout you're using.
+Generally, bugs should be reported through the author of the layout you're using, not directly to oUF.